Describing Amoebas: Amoebas and coamoebas as semi-algebraic sets

-The closure $\overline{\ell}$ of a nondegenerate line $\ell\subset(\CC^\times)^3\subset\PP^3$ meets each of the four coordinate planes in $\PP^3$ in a distinct point.
-As explained in a discussion about coamoebas~\cite[\S3]{NS13}, if the four points of $\overline{\ell}\smallsetminus\ell$ lie on a circle, then after a reparameterization the line is real, with points in the complement of the circle mapped two-to-one to the amoeba and those on the circle mapped one-to-one to the relative boundary of the amoeba.
-If the four points do not lie on a circle, then the map from $\ell$ to the amoeba has no critical points~\cite[Lem.~7]{NS13}.
+As explained in a discussion about coamoebas~\cite[\S3]{NS13}, if the four points of $\overline{\ell}\smallsetminus\ell$ lie on a circle, then after a reparameterization the line is real (defined or parameterized by real polynomials), with points in the complement of the circle mapped two-to-one to the amoeba and those on the circle mapped one-to-one to the relative boundary of the amoeba.
+If the four points do not lie on a circle, then the map from $\ell$ to its amoeba has no critical points~\cite[Lem.~7]{NS13}.
+This description is independent of parameterization of $\ell$.